kristinemlarson/gnssrefl/tests/use_cases/use_p360.md

 ## Data Summary

-Station p360 is located to the west of Yellowstone National Park, near the town of Island Park in Idaho.
+Station p360 is located to the west of Yellowstone National Park.
 At an elevation of ~1858 m, winter snowfall can be frequent and heavy.
 The site has been recording multi-GNSS data since March 2020.
-Before that time, only the L2C GPS data are of reliable quality.
+Before that time, only the L2C GPS data are of reliable quality. p360 was part of [PBO H2O](http://cires1.colorado.edu/portal/)

 The station is in a flat, grassy plain with no obstacles or changes in topography, so complicated elevation and azimuth angle masks are not required.

-P360 was part of [PBO H2O](http://cires1.colorado.edu/portal/)

 ## Take a Quick Look at the Data

 Make an SNR file.
-Use the special archive to allow access to L2C data.
+Use the *special* archive to allow access to L2C data:

 <CODE>rinex2snr p360 2017 290 -archive special</code>